yanqiangyu/Games/README.md

 05/03/2020	Start new game with code "new" is supported.

+05/04/2020	Closed most of the issues and add build and run scripts

-Stay Calm and Have fun!
+Stay calm and have fun!

 Steve Yu